HadySK/CppDspAudio/README.md

 testing dsp algorithms on audio

-we are using SDL to read a .wav audio file we store the file into a buffer, manipulate the buffer then save it or play it back.
+We are using SDL to read a .wav audio file, store it into a buffer, manipulate the buffer then save it or play it back.

 ## Delay
 To add a delay we take the input buffer, delay it by a set amount of time, then add it back to the original output as shown below